 meaningful if is also includes sharing a coke?

 Coke's answer to both questions

 is apparently yes because the "Coke and a Song" a.k.a.

 "Lyrics on a Coke Can" campaign is yet another iteration

 from Coke's advertising playbook for how to "Share a Coke and

 Share the Magic" and "Make Every Moment Memorable"

 Adding song lyrics to Coke

-cans and customizing Coke bottle labels are chapters in Coke's Advertising
+cans and customizing Coke bottle labels are different chapters in

 So it's business as usual.